 In the meantime, you can improve your credit by making timely payments on accounts you still have open and active.

 Filing bankruptcy doesn’t remove negative information from your credit report.
-If and when your debts are discharged in bankruptcy, the balances will be reported as $0, but the accounts will remain on your credit report.
-In addition, accounts that were included in your bankruptcy will be noted as such.
+If and when your debts are discharged in bankruptcy, the balances will be reported as $0, but the accounts will remain on your credit report for up to 10 years.
+Also, accounts that were included in your bankruptcy will be noted as such.

 Closing an account won’t eliminate the delinquency reporting.
 If you close an account with a past due balance, your payment will still be reported as delinquent until you catch up on the payment.
 The only thing closing an account does is keep you from using it.